Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

+Note that this quantity is defined for the sake of comparing our results to the perturbative case, but does not correspond to a quantity that is actually measurable numerically, unlike $\delta_{0,\text{crit}}$, which is the physical and measurable quantity in our approach.
+As mentioned above, we aim to investigate whether the critical overdensity is robust for super-horizon modes that exhibit non-linear behaviour before horizon re-entry.
+We simulated a range of super-horizon modes with initial wavelengths spanning from $5H_0^{-1}$ to $2000H_0^{-1}$ and an initial density contrast $\delta_0$ ranging from $\mathcal O(10^{-2}\sim10^{-10})$.
+We present the results in Figure~\ref{fig:delta_c}.

-Therefore the presented values do not represent the critical overdensity for primordial black hole formation at horizon re-entry.
-Instead, they serve as a comparison to the theoretical predictions if one expects the super-horizon modes to stay frozen as in the perturbative limit, until re-entry, i.e $\delta\propto a^4$.
+We emphasise again that the presented values do not represent the critical overdensity for primordial black hole formation at horizon re-entry.
+Instead, they serve as a comparison to the theoretical predictions if one expects the super-horizon modes to stay frozen as in the perturbative limit, until re-entry, i.e $\delta\sim a^4$.
 Under this assumption, these are the values that correspond to the critical initial conditions that lead to primordial black holes.
-We detail the cosmological implications in the following section.
+We detail the cosmological implications in the next section.

 In the simulation where black holes form, the lightest black holes at the point of formation are shown in Figure~\ref{MBH} with respect to the initial Hubble scale.
-To compare to the Hubble scale at the point of formation, we note that while the volume-averaged perturbation energy density is of $\order{1}$ compared to the background, the inhomogeneities are concentrated in the proximity of the primordial black hole both before and after formation.
+To compare to the Hubble scale at the point of formation, we note that while the volume-averaged perturbation energy density is of $\mathcal O(1)$ compared to the background, the inhomogeneities are concentrated in the proximity of the primordial black hole both before and after formation.
 Therefore, we are still able to extract the Hubble parameter from the homogeneous bulk region.
-This corresponds roughly to $\order{10^{-2}\sim10^{-3}}H^{-1}\mpl^2$.
+This corresponds roughly to $\mathcal O(10^{-2}\sim10^{-3})H^{-1}\mpl^2$.